alokkik/Profile/README.md

 ### Summary
-A full stack data science professional with flavour for competitive programmer with more than *3.5 years* of demonstrated experience in BFSI and product analytics domain.
+A full stack data science professional with a flavour for competitive programming having more than *3.5 years* of demonstrated experience in BFSI and product analytics domain.
 Presently working as a Lead Assistant Manager at top analytics organisation.

 ### Education